uvicore/framework/README.md

 Welcome to Uvicore!
 The Async Python Framework for Artisans.
 An Elegant Fullstack Python Web, API and CLI Framework.

-* Asynchronous database layer for MySQL, SQLite and Postgres.
-* All new custom asynchronous ORM (NOT another django ORM clone) with support for every relationship including polymorphism.
-Enjoy Laravel's Eloquent ORM?
-You'll love this one.
-* Full python type hinting for IDE code intellisense across every module including ORM model fields and methods.

 ## What is Uvicore?

 * A fullstack blazing fast asynchronous python Web, API and CLI framework.